codeboxrcodehub/comforterpdocs/docs/comfortinvoice/user-guide/item-manager.md

 + **Seamless Integration with Invoicing**: Selected items automatically populate the invoice with pre-configured price, tax, and currency details.

 ### **Item Management & Workflow**:
-+ View and manage complete **item profiles**, including name, type, SKU, pricing, and currency details.
++ View and manage complete **item profiles**, including name, type, SKU, Barcode, pricing, and currency details.
 + Supports **multi-currency transactions**, allowing accurate conversions based on the **source currency**.
 + Easily update or modify item details to reflect changes in pricing, tax, or unit of measurement.